ncbi/vadr/documentation/advbuild.md

 //
 ```

 So `KY654518.1` will be our new RSV A reference sequence.
-Repeat the
+We can
-drill for the `rsvB.top10.stk` alignment:
+repeat the drill for the `rsvB.top10.stk` alignment:

 ```
 MH760654.1         ----------------------------------------------------------------------------------------